lajennylove/lando-generator/README.md

 ### SSH Key Setup

-The script automatically copies SSH keys from the central `setup/` directory to each project.
+The script uses SSH keys directly from the central `setup/` directory (no copying).
 Make sure your SSH keys are properly configured:

 1. **Generate SSH keys** (if you don't have them):
    ```bash